bra1nDump/resume/Resume.md

 ### Facebook-Siri integration

-- Defined project, managed intern executing on the project
+- Defined scope and supervised intern working on the project
-- Drove call with Apple and pivoted project to use newer Siri APIs
+- Drove call with Apple and pivoted to use newer Siri APIs
 - Updated build pipeline to support latest iOS 16 AppIntents APIs

 <div class="secondary-experience-skills">